SillyTavern/SillyTavern-Docs/Usage/Core Concepts/instructmode.md

 If checked true, System messages will be using User role message sequences.

-Otherwise, System messages use their own sequences (if not empty) or will not any wrapping at all (if empty).
+Otherwise, System messages use their own sequences (if not empty) or will not do any wrapping at all (if empty).

 ### Misc.
 Sequences

-Various advanced configuration for finer tuning of the prompt building
+Various advanced configurations for finer tuning of the prompt building

 #### First Assistant Prefix